utkarsh17naik/operations-task-utkarsh/README.md

 terraform init
 terraform plan -var-file=values.tfvars
 ```
-Review the infra to to created/modified.Here, you might be prompted to enter your public key.
+Review the infra to be created/modified.Here, you might be prompted to enter your public key.
 The same key would be utilized while creating bastion host.
 To apply the changes, run the below command.
 ```
 terraform apply -var-file=values.tfvars